 cur.close()

-# Code: http://www.py4e.com/code3/db2.py
+# Code: https://www.py4e.com/code3/db2.py

 First we INSERT